The GeoGrey Sword in Digimon Savers; after its first appearance, it ceases to work on anyone, up to and including the villain in The Movie.

 In the final episode of The Big O Roger Smith finally puts some of the pieces of the Myth Arc together and unlocks the Wave Motion Gun built into his mecha just in time to put an end to the Big Bad.
 Wouldn't you know: He missed, and firing the one shot burns the gun to a crisp.

-In a similar instance to the Saint Seiya example above, a Ranma ˝OVA pitted (female) Ranma and Akane versus two powerful sisters.
+In a similar instance to the Saint Seiya example above, an OVA pitted (female) Ranma and Akane versus two powerful sisters (never happened in the manga).
 After getting creamed in their first match, the two leads train for a rematch.
 The sisters' ordinary attacks then prove ineffective against Akane (who has trained up to their level) and their special skills are useless against Ranma (who explicitly says, "Your wind attack ain't gonna get me twice!
 I've seen it once and it's easier to avoid it!")

 Even further: when Ranma used the Parlay du Fois Gras technique on Picolet Chardin, it only worked for a few instants; both he and his teacher recognized the technique and immediately used a variety of defenses.
 Although Ranma tried to use new variations to get around these counters, each only worked once, until she was left with no way to attack her opponent.